 It’s very easy for any of us—especially people working in inner-city ministry, like Bart was—to lose our focus on Jesus.
 In listening at Jesus’ feet, Mary chose a treasure no one could take from her.
 Without a single-minded focus on Jesus, his voice gets drowned out by a million other voices, making the journey impossibly hard.
 But if we truly learn from him, he makes the impossible possible.

 Sometimes it takes years for us to grasp this.
 Sometimes we see it only to forget it soon after.
 Wonderfully, Jesus invites all who turn away to return to him again.
 Peter’s flat denial of him in his darkest hour couldn’t make him abandon Peter.
 Jesus went out of his way to restore Peter.
 Even the brutal persecution of Jesus’ followers by Saul—later called Paul—couldn’t make Jesus give up on Saul.
 That’s because God’s love is far wider than any chasm we put between us and him.
-Still today, nothing brings greater joy to his heart than finding his lost sheep and welcoming his lost son home.
+Still today, nothing brings greater joy to his heart than finding his lost sheep and welcoming his lost daughters and sons home.

 Why I Left, Why I Stayed: Conversations on Christianity Between an Evangelical Father and His Humanist Son (New York: HarperOne, 2017).